 Google scholar website: https://goo.gl/y5TGwZ

 Sylvia Ortega Martinez is a passionate Spanish neuroscientist.
-In her background, she worked in six different countries focusing in Adult Hippocampal Neurogenesis (AHN) as a key target in neurodegenerative and neuropsychiatric diseases.
+In her background, she worked in six different countries focusing on Adult Hippocampal Neurogenesis (AHN) as a key target in neurodegenerative and neuropsychiatric diseases.
 From July 2017, she is working at The University of Chicago as a postdoctoral scholar.
 Her current project aims to elucidate the role of microglia in Alzheimer ́s disease through its influence in AHN.
 In addition, Sylvia is enthusiastic about scientific divulgation.
 Indeed, she has participated in Clubes de Ciencia (Chihuahua, 2018), Soapbox Science, and has given multiple interviews in newspapers, radio or TV shows.
 Coming from Spain, and with the huge influence of Santiago Ramón y Cajal, Sylvia always projected Neuroscience as her major artistic field, where neurons and brain create the perfect landscape.
 This is the reason why her most loved lab technique is to do immunofluorescences and obtaining brain pictures with microscopes.
 Sylvia has exposed some of her Micrographies in different art exhibitions.
 WATS is a challenging project where Sylvia wants to learn from other experts as well as transmit her motivation toward the brain and neuroscience.

 Ph.D.
 Student in Entomology at University of California Davis

-Joanna Bloese is pursuing her Ph.D. in Entomology and is a teacher for an Art-Science Fusion program at University of California Davis.
+Joanna Bloese is pursuing her Ph.D. in Entomology and is a teacher for an Art-Science Fusion program at the University of California Davis.
 There, she teaches undergraduate student’s skills in creative-problem solving and critical thinking through hands-on learning.
 This program aims to explore the conceptual realm where art and science intertwine and innovation both reside.
 Joanna’s Ph.D. thesis explores integrating different techniques to manage invertebrate pests in California rice systems.
-She seeks to understand the complex interactions of insects and their relation to art, science, culture and innovation.
+She seeks to understand the complex interactions of insects and their relation to art, science, culture, and innovation.

 The University of Hong Kong